Jay Cutler: 2014 season

 Marc Trestman looks on as Cutler practices in 2014.

 Cutler and the Bears struggled to a 5–11 record in Trestman's second year as head coach.
 The Bears opened the season with an overtime loss to the Buffalo Bills, in which Cutler threw two touchdowns and interceptions for 349 yards.
-The next week, the team overcame a 17-point deficit behind Cutler's four touchdown passes to defeat the San Francisco 49ers.
+The next week, the team overcame a 17-point deficit behind Cutler's four touchdown passes to defeat the San Francisco 49ers; Cutler had made just 8 of 18 passes for 38 yards before taking a late hit from Quinton Dial, after which he completed all but one of his next 16 attempts for 138 yards and the touchdowns.
 The next week, he led the Bears to a 27–19 victory against the New York Jets, tallying 225 passing yards, two touchdowns and no interceptions.

-In both weeks 4 and 5, Cutler threw two touchdowns and two interceptions in defeats to the Packers and Panthers.
-In week 6, Cutler recorded a career-high 381 passing yards, defeating Atlanta 27–13.
+In both Weeks 4 and 5, Cutler threw two touchdowns and two interceptions in defeats to the Packers and Panthers.
+In Week 6, Cutler recorded a career-high 381 passing yards, defeating Atlanta 27–13.
 Cutler recorded just 190 yards in a loss to Miami, then threw three touchdowns but suffered a lopsided 51–23 defeat to the New England Patriots, and threw two interceptions in an even worse 55–14 loss to the Packers.
-The 3–6 Bears drew criticism from former Bears linebacker Brian Urlacher, who suggested that Phil Emery shouldn't have re-signed Cutler.
-"Financially, he is one of the elite guys in the NFL...
+The 3–6 Bears drew criticism from former Bears linebacker Brian Urlacher, who suggested that general manager Phil Emery shouldn't have re-signed Cutler: "Financially, he is one of the elite guys in the NFL...
 He just hasn't produced like an elite quarterback."